vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 Conclusion
 ----------

 Restoring the owner and permissions of the current (top) directory of the archive resulted in setting 700 permissions and duncaen:netusers as owner:group on the system root.
-As a result, my user completely lost access to the entire file system.
+Thus, my user completely lost access to the entire file system.
 Do not blindly extract an archive if you don't know what it contains!
 It could be fatal to your system.

 |